 The most obvious one is to just write one manually.

-Because of the fallibility and slowness of human beings, this is a truly non-recommendable way for generating larger sets of random numbers.
-But it is widely used for selecting the seed number (see below) for electronic random number generators.
-Since for a good generator all seeds are equal, this is acceptable as long as you do not write very many seeds for a single problem (in which case human correlations could become a problem).
+Although that has obvious problems for generating large sets of numbers, it is widely used for selecting the seed number (see below) for electronic random number generators.

-Another one, which was historically used to some extent, and perhaps still is, is to select numbers from some number sequence, e.g. the phone book or the decimals of $\pi$ .
-The former method is highly nonadvisable, as there obviously can be strong non-random features in phone numbers.
-The latter is not so bad, since the decimals of $\pi$ are not supposed to have correlations (although I dot know whether this is really true for the most stringent tests).
+Another one, which was historically used to some extent, is to select numbers from some number sequence, e.g. the phone book or the decimals of π .

+- The former method is highly nonadvisable, as there obviously can be strong non-random features in phone numbers. - ullet The latter is not so bad, since the decimals of π are not supposed to have correlations

-One could for instance get rough random numbers between 0 and 1 by selecting always 4 numbers at a time from $\pi$ and divide these by 10000:
+One could for instance get rough random numbers between 0 and 1 by selecting always 4 numbers at a time from π and divide these by 10000: